bueler/p4pdes/ERRATA-1stprinting.md

 # Errata for the first printing of *PETSc for Partial Differential Equations*

 The list of errata below shows corrections to the text of the _first printing_ of the published book.
 As of October 2021, I believe that these errors will be corrected in the forthcoming second printing.

-See `ERRATA.md` for errors which I believe survived into the 2nd printing.
+See `ERRATA.md` for those additional errors which I believe survived into the 2nd printing.

 ### Chapter 2